KB19

 Understanding Lithium Ion Battery for Electric Bus

 If you are familiar with electric buses, you have likely heard of lithium-ion batteries - the preferred battery type and chemical composition for electric buses, and the backbone of electric buses today.
 However, many people only know that lithium-ion batteries are related to EVs, but do not know more details - so why are lithium-ion batteries so important to electrification?
-How are they used throughout their lifespan?
+How are they used throughout their lifespan and the electric bus battery price?

 What is a lithium-ion battery for electric buses?